Skip to content

 What is Leopardwood?

-Leopardwood (Roupala montana) is a South American hardwood named for its dramatic, leopard-spot-like medullary ray flecks on a reddish-brown background.
-It is used for furniture, cabinetry, decorative veneers, flooring, and musical instrument components where its distinctive spotted pattern provides a rare and striking natural decoration.
+Leopardwood (Roupala montana) is a South American hardwood named for its leopard-spot-like medullary ray flecks on a reddish-brown background.

 What does Leopardwood look like?

-Leopardwood features reddish-brown to light brown base wood overlaid with large, dramatically contrasting, oval or rectangular medullary ray flecks that resemble a leopard's spots.
+Leopardwood features reddish-brown to light brown base wood overlaid with large oval or rectangular medullary ray flecks that resemble a leopard's spots.
 These flecks are most prominent on quartersawn surfaces and can be 1–3 cm in size.
-No other commercially available wood has a similar natural pattern.

 How hard is Leopardwood?